voxel-wiki/voxel-wiki.github.io/content/wiki/storage/sparse-voxel-octree.md

 +++
 title = "Sparse Voxel Octree"
-description = "A tree of grids with holes."
+description = "A tree of chunks with holes."
 +++

 **TODO**